Vitaly Abalakov

 Brother of Yevgeniy Abalakov, another famous alpinist, he made the first Soviet ascent of Lenin Peak in 1934 and two more ascents of this mountain.
 In 1936 he also made the ascent of Khan Tengri, where he lost several fingers on one arm and one-third of his foot.

 In 1938, he and others from his team were arrested by NKVD and were under investigation until 1940.
 He was accused of "open public propaganda" of western mountaineering techniques and "diminishing" domestic alpinists' achievements and being a "German spy".

 Abalakov is credited with such inventions as camming devices in the 1930s, Abalakov thread (or V-thread), gearless ice climbing anchor, and many other climbing equipment innovations.
+From 1938 to 1940, he was imprisoned under investigation as a “German spy”; while in custody, his teeth were knocked out.
+Many of the mountaineers arrested together with him were executed.
+On February 20, 1940, the case was closed.